Start with an API key

 -d '{

-"prompt_template": "code-review",
+"prompt_template": "security-code-review",

-"repo_path": "/home/user/src/my-app"
+"source": "/home/user/src/my-app"

 }' | jq .

 At least one of prompt_template, prompt_file, or prompt is required.
 Returns 202 Accepted on success.
 Set "stream": true for real-time SSE output.
+The legacy repo_path JSON field is still accepted as an alias for source.

 Autopilot — Autonomous Scanning